Akatmks/vsquickview/README.md

 Now we have explained vsquickview's Python interface, we can now have a look at vsquickview window.

-vsquickview should now display the first frame of the clip at index 0.
+vsquickview displays the first frame of the clip at index 0 on startup.
 Press `Alt` key and you will see a label on the bottom-left corner of the screen `Index 0: [Name of the clip] / Frame 0`.

 You can switch to another frame using `G` key.
 Press `G` key and type in the frame number, then press `Enter` and a new frame will be displayed.